shahlab/Dengue_RPLP1-P2/README.md

 This repository contains the scripts and plots association with the following publication:

 Campos RK,Wijeratne HRS, Shah P, Garcia-Blanco MA, and Bradrick SS.
-(2019)

-*Ribosomal stalk proteins RPLP1 and RPLP2 promote biogenesis of flaviviral and cellular multi-passtransmembrane proteins.*
+(2019) *Ribosomal stalk proteins RPLP1 and RPLP2 promote biogenesis of flaviviral and cellular multi-pass transmembrane proteins.*
 **Nucl.
 Acids Res.
 48 (17) 9872–9885.**